 Students needing an accommodation for academic purposes are to contact the Access Center.
-Those needed an accommodation to participate in a WSU sponsored public event are to contact the event coordinator.
+Those needing an accommodation to participate in a WSU sponsored public event are to contact the event coordinator.
 Departments needing assistance in responding to accommodation requests for public events contact the Office of Civil Rights Compliance & Investigation, ADA Coordinator.

 The reasonable accommodation process is interactive and requires cooperation and communication between the individual requesting accommodation and WSU staff members who respond to the request.
 Employees, appointees, candidates and applicants actively participate in the accommodation process by communicating their needs and interests and attending any meeting that may be necessary to discuss the accommodation request.

 It is the employee’s responsibility to inform the supervisor or HRS that he or she needs a reasonable accommodation in order to perform his or her job functions or to receive equal benefits, privileges, or terms and conditions of employment.
 The employee is also responsible for providing current information concerning his or her medical condition, skills, abilities, training, and experience to HRS as part of the reasonable accommodation request.

 To apply for Reasonable Accommodation, an employee may complete the Reasonable Accommodation Request form.
 Supporting medical documentation may also be needed.
 The Health Care Provider can complete the Reasonable Accommodation Health Care Provider Statement.
 Additionally, the Reasonable Accommodation Medical Release Statement may also be completed by the employee.
-All forms are available on the forms page.
+All forms are available on the Disability Service forms page.
 Please return all forms to HRS.
-The contact information can be found here.
+The contact information can be found on the contacts page.